MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Management/Get-Process.md

 The `Get-Process` cmdlet gets the processes on a local computer.

-Without parameters, this cmdlet gets all of the processes on the local computer.
+Without parameters, this cmdlet gets all the processes on the local computer.
 You can also specify a particular process by process name or process ID (PID) or pass a process object through the pipeline to this cmdlet.

 By default, this cmdlet returns a process object that has detailed information about the process and supports methods that let you start and stop the process.
 You can also use the parameters of the